vladanila/vladanila.github.io/README.md

-# **Imager: The Ultimate Image Resizer Tool**
+# **Imagist: The Ultimate Image Resizer Tool**

-**Imager** is a fast and simple online tool that allows you to resize your images with ease.
-Whether you need to adjust the size for web, social media, or any other purpose, **Imager** is the perfect tool for quick image resizing.
+**Imagist** is a fast and simple online tool that allows you to resize your images with ease.
+Whether you need to adjust the size for web, social media, or any other purpose, **Imagist** is the perfect tool for quick image resizing.

 ## **Features**